Folded unipole antenna: Conventional monopole antennas

 A typical monopole transmitting antenna for an AM radio station is a series-fed mast radiator; a vertical steel lattice mast which is energized and radiates radio waves.
 One side of the feedline which feeds power from the transmitter to the antenna is connected to the mast, the other side to a ground (electricity) system consisting of buried wires radiating from a terminal next to the base of the mast.
 The mast is supported on a thick ceramic insulator which isolates it electrically from the ground.
 US FCC regulations require the ground system to have 120 buried copper or phosphor bronze radial wires at least one-quarter wavelength long; there is usually a ground-screen in the immediate vicinity of the tower.
-To minimize corrosion, all the ground system components are bonded together, usually by using brazing or coin silver solder.
+To minimize corrosion, all the ground system components are bonded together, usually by using brazing or soldered with coin silver.

 The mast has diagonal guy cables attached to it, anchored to concrete anchors in the ground, to support it.
 The guy lines have strain insulators in them to isolate them electrically from the mast, to prevent the high voltage from reaching the ground.
 To prevent the conductive guy lines from disturbing the radiation pattern of the antenna, additional strain insulators are sometimes inserted in the lines to divide them into a series of short, electrically separate segments, to ensure all segments are too short to resonate at the operating frequency.

 In the U.S., the Federal Communications Commission (FCC) requires that the transmitter power measurements for a single series-fed tower calculated at this feed point as the current squared multiplied by the resistive part of the feed-point impedance.